lambdaclass/concrete/ROADMAP.md

     otherwise it does not belong in this phase.
 Do not jump straight to multiple 10k-line ports before the Phase 5 core slab, Phase 7 stdlib, and daily workflow can support them; that would mostly test missing ergonomics.
+    Each accepted workload, including #35, must leave behind a checked gap report (`WORKLOAD_REPORT.md` or manifest fields) naming: missing stdlib APIs, painful syntax, ownership/copy friction, error-handling friction, proof/contract friction, runtime trap/debug friction, capability/authority
+    surprises, docs/tooling gaps, and which later roadmap item should absorb each lesson.
+A workload is not complete if it only builds; it must either feed the linear roadmap or prove that no new item is needed.
     Sequence:
     - **Main compiler repo:** keep tiny proof patterns (`examples/proof_patterns/`), evidence-class examples, small real programs